Lou1sL/gba-io/README.md

 ### Impedance of the GBA Cartridge Bus

-Just couldn't find this piece of info all around the Internet, so I measured it myself.
+I just couldn't find this piece of info all around the Internet, so I measured it myself.

 TODO